tembo-io/website/docusaurus/blog/2024-01-12-geospatial-stack/index.md

 - Insights on avoidance behavior
 - Insights on behavior related to pre-determined areas (zones)

 Interested in a more comprehensive guide?
-Checkout (INSERT TEMBO GPS DATA GUIDE)
+Checkout our [Geospatial Stack getting started guide](https://tembo.io/docs/tembo-stacks/geospatial).

 ## 5. Acknowledgements
 We would like to thank Dr. Mike Loomis and Team for their efforts in acquiring this interesting data and for sharing it with the public under the CC0 license.
 And for the Max Planck Institute, as well as affiliate groups, for maintaining Movebank.